-We’re also building a link to the cycle route between Radley, Abingdon and Kennington.
-Once complete, this will become part of a safe cycle route connecting Abingdon to Oxford.
+We’ve included green spaces and footpaths to encourage residents to walk and cycle rather than use their cars.
+We’re also building a link to the cycle route between Radley, Abingdon and Kennington which will form part of a safe cycle route connecting Abingdon to Oxford.

-As well as sourcing locally, we will build our homes from highest quality materials with forward thinking technologies like energy saving insulation, electric vehicle charging points, low energy lighting and heating integrated into construction, so that the development stands the test of time.
+We’re committed to reducing construction waste and recycling everywhere we can and building our homes from highest quality materials with forward thinking technologies like energy saving insulation, electric vehicle charging points, low energy lighting and heating integrated into construction, so that the development stands the test of time.